abdulfaqihalm/computerized-maintenance-management-system/README.md

 ## Getting Started

 You must register yourself to use this app.
-There are several roles on this app : Admin, Engineer, ...... .
+There are several roles on this app : Admin, Engineer, Site, Logistic.
 Each of these roles comes up with different permissions.
 For example, Admin can control everything on the app.
-Meanwhile, the Engineer can only make work orders.
+Meanwhile, the Engineer can only make work orders and service details.

 ## Configuration
 ### Prerequisites